Khwaja Ahsanullah: Awards and titles

 Ahsanullah was awarded a Khan Bahadur in 1871, a Nawab in 1875, a Companion of the Order of the Indian Empire (CIE) in 1891, a Nawab Bahadur in 1892, a Knight Commander of the Order of the Indian Empire (KCIE) in 1897, and a member of the Governor-General's Legislative Council in 1890 and again in 1899.

 Ahsanullah was awarded many titles for his social and philanthropic work.
 Both he and his father were noted allies of the British Raj.

 Death and legacy

 Ahsanullah died on 16 December 1901 of heart failure.
 He was buried in the family plot in Begum Bazar in Dhaka.

 Ahsanullah was married to Wahidunnesa Begum, Farhat B. Nawab Begum, Kamrunnesa Bibi (d.
 1900) and Khodeja Begum (d.
 1900).
-His one son, Khwaja Salimullah, and a grandson, Khwaja Habibullah went on to become the 4th and the 5th nawabs of Dhaka respectively.
-Ahsanullah's another grandson, through his daughter Bilqis Banu, Khawaja Nazimuddin, served as the governor general (1948–1951) and the prime minister (1951–1953) of Pakistan.
+His only son, Khwaja Salimullah, and a grandson, Khwaja Habibullah, became Dhaka's 4th and 5th nawabs.
+Ahsanullah's other grandson, through his daughter Bilqis Banu, Khawaja Nazimuddin, served as the governor general (1948–1951) and Pakistan's prime minister (1951–1953).